phanxipang/fansipan/docs/advanced/response-decoder.md

 ### Creating Mapper

-To create a mapper, your decoder must implements [`MapperInterface`](https://github.com/phanxipang/fansipan/blob/main/src/Contracts/MapperInterface.php) and include additional logic in the `map` method to map the response body to an object.
+To create a mapper, your decoder must also implements [`MapperInterface`](https://github.com/phanxipang/fansipan/blob/main/src/Contracts/MapperInterface.php) and include additional logic in the `map` method to map the response body to an object.

 +++ Decoder
 ```php